tgeby0/functional-programming-demo/README.md

 The answer is recursion.
 Recursive functions are key to Haskell, as they allow you to implement functions that depend on previous variables without having to mutate them.

-Go into `main.hs` and type in the following code, then run it using `runghc src/main.hs`.
+Go into `test.hs` and type in the following code, then run it using `runghc src/test.hs`.

 ```hs
 addNums :: Int -> Int